 Seven years ago, I’d set up a business which I had to pull out of.
 This cost me a lot of money and meant I had to sell my house.
 With what was left, I went travelling for two and a half years.
 I didn’t know what else to do – I’d worked all my life and thought I just had to go.

-At one point, I was on a cargo ship from Brisbane to Singapore for 12 days and got the idea for Gym Owner Monthly.
+At one point, I was on a cargo ship from Brisbane to Singapore for 12 days and got the idea for Gym Owner Monthly Magazine.
 I came back to the UK and used my last £1000 to set it up.
 That was three and a half years ago.